-Smoking with firehut takes place simply to burn small pieces of wood logs under the heat distribution plate and adding more wood as neccessary.
+Smoking with Firehut takes place simply to burn small pieces of wood logs under the smoking fire chamber and adding more wood as neccessary.

 Smoking with small fire wood logs require patience but also provide time for relaxing.
 It is a nice, unhurried way of spending time with friends and family or just by yourself.
 Peace, the sounds of nature, the crackle of fire, the delicious aroma of food cooking over fire… a pleasure for all the senses!

 The oak wood in the picture has been cut into appropriately small, roughly 3x4 cm thick pieces.

 Fish is the ingredient that is fastest to cook and thus a good starting point for getting to know your new smoker.
 Here’s a quick recipe for smoking salmon.
 You can apply the same recipe for ingredients other than fish by repeating steps 23 and 24 until the food is ready.
 Salmon is ready in approximately 45 minutes, depending on how thick it is.